zamazan4ik/awesome-pgo/README.md

 Also, you could find PDO (Profile Directed Optimization), FDO (Feedback Driven Optimization), PDF (Profile Directed Feedback) - do not worry, that's just a PGO but with a different name.

 Additionally, I need to mention [Link-Time Optimization (LTO)](https://en.wikipedia.org/wiki/Interprocedural_optimization) since usually PGO is applied after LTO (since usually LTO is easier to enable and it brings significant performance and/or binary size improvements).
 PGO does not replace LTO but complements it.
+More information about LTO you could find in `lto.md`.

 ## Showcases